VLD: Visual Language Goal Distance for Reinforcement Learning Navigation: Experiments

 \subsection{Application: Using VLD for Navigation Policies}

-The reinforcement learning policies are trained and evaluated in the Gibson environment~\citep{Gibson}.
-Gibson is disjoint from HM3D, meaning that the navigation policy is deployed in a fully unseen environment.
+The reinforcement learning policies are trained and evaluated in the Gibson environment~\cite{Gibson}.
+Gibson is disjoint from HM3D (the source for synthetic data for the distance function training) meaning that the navigation policy is deployed in a fully unseen environment.

-We train point-goal navigation policies using structured geometric-overlap noise (Section~\ref{sec:noise_f}).
+The privileged policies are trained using structured geometric-overlap noise (Section~\ref{sec:noise_f}).
 The policy additionally receives lightweight obstacle-awareness features (via a frozen pretrained EfficientNet-B0 encoder~\cite{effNet}), GPS displacement, and proprioception.
 Notably, many successful sim-to-real RL pipelines rely on training policies purely from geometric signals~\cite{jin2023resilientleggedlocalnavigation}; we follow a more Habitat-friendly setup here for simplicity, but this approach can be readily adapted to geometry-only exteroception.
-We also evaluate a policy trained end-to-end directly on VLD predictions.
-Results are summarized in Table~\ref{tab:vld_policy_transfer}, with noise function ablations discussed in Appendix~\ref{appdx:ou_noise_abl}, and trajectory visualizations and analyses provided in Appendix~\ref{sec:qual_nav}.